 Many employees find maintaining a healthy work-life balance challenging with the rise of remote work and the pressure to be constantly connected, leading to high stress levels, burnout, and poor mental health, which can harm employee productivity.

 Lack of recognition and rewards

 Employees who feel their hard work needs recognition or appreciation are more likely to become disconnected and seek employment elsewhere.
-While financial incentives are essential, they are not the only way to motivate employees.
+While financial incentives are essential, there are other ways to motivate employees.
 Recognition and rewards programs can also effectively boost employee morale and engagement.